-There are two components that create the framework of a compliant debt collection agency.
-The first piece is an adequate compliance management program.
-This program should incorporate a compliance management system, as mandated by the Consumer Financial Protection Bureau (CFPB), and proper writing and development of policies, procedures and work instructions.
+A compliance program should incorporate a compliance management system, as mandated by the Consumer Financial Protection Bureau (CFPB), and proper writing and development of policies, procedures, and work instructions.

-The second half of ensuring a compliant debt collection agency, however, relies on your employees.
-Invest time and effort into training new employees in how they should perform their jobs and adhere to the rules of the industry.
+The second half of ensuring compliance requirements are met relies on your employees.
+Invest time and effort into training programs so employees know how they should perform their jobs and adhere to the rules of the industry.

-Identify underperformance, noncompliance or under-trained employees through monitoring and corrective action.
+Identify underperformance, noncompliance or under-trained employees through compliance monitoring and corrective action.

-The CFPB expects collection agencies of all sizes to have an effective Compliance Management System.
-Make Sure Your CMS:
+The CFPB expects collection agencies of all sizes to have an effective compliance management system.

 - Establishes its compliance responsibilities